hashicorp/vault/website/source/docs/configuration/storage/mysql.html.md

 server or cluster.

 - **High Availability** – the MySQL storage backend supports high availability.
+  Note that due to the way mysql locking functions work they are lost if a connection dies.
+If you would like to not have frequent changes in your elected leader you can increase interactive_timeout and wait_timeout MySQL config to much higher than default which is set at 8 hours.

 - **Community Supported** – the MySQL storage backend is supported by the community.
 While it has undergone review by HashiCorp employees, they may not